cj1128/handmade-hero/README.md

 This is a math day.
 Casey explains matrices and other stuff of linear algebra.

-Speaking abuot lingear algebra, I recommond this book [Linear Algebra by Jim Hefferon](https://hefferon.net/linearalgebra/).
+Speaking abuot lingear algebra, I highly recommond this book [Linear Algebra by Jim Hefferon](https://hefferon.net/linearalgebra/).
 It's freely available and totally accessible.

 Inverse of a rotation matrix: